dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

      -f,--file <file>                 Specify the file containing the metadata (in XML format).
      -h,--help                        display this help and exit
-     -m <[seq/]attr=value>            Specify metadata attributes. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
+     -m <[seq.]attr=value>            Specify metadata attributes. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
                                       Attributes in nested Datasets can be
                                       specified by including the keyword/tag
                                       value of the sequence attribute, e.g.
-                                      00400275/00400009 for Scheduled
+                                      00400275.00400009 for Scheduled
                                       Procedure Step ID in the Request.
         --no-app                      Application segments APPn are to be excluded from JPEG stream.
 If absent